kirenz/codelabs/markdown/tf-install/tf-install.md

 Duration: 00:01:00

-To start this tutorial, I recommend to use [Miniforge](https://github.com/conda-forge/miniforge):
+To start this tutorial, I recommend to use [Miniforge](https://github.com/conda-forge/miniforge) (a community-led alternative to Anaconda):

 - [Miniforge3 installation tutorial](https://kirenz.github.io/codelabs/codelabs/miniforge-setup/#0).